keithyong/random-tweet-grabber/README.md

 cp sample_config.py config.py
 ```

-Then, fill out `config.py` with consumer key and secret obtained from a registered Twitter app, at https://apps.twitter.com/
+Then, fill out `config.py` with consumer key and secret obtained from a registered Twitter app, at https://apps.twitter.com/:

+Create New App > use placeholder for "Website" field > manage keys and access tokens

 When finished, be sure to unsource by using `deactivate`.